Bounded Hyperbolic Tangent: A Stable and Efficient Alternative to Pre-Layer Normalization in Large Language Models: Hyperparameter Search and Experimental Setup

 \subsection{Time to target loss analysis}

 To assess how efficiently each normalization method reduces loss during pretraining, we measure the time required to reach the loss achieved by BHyT approximately 5,000 steps before its training is completed.
 For both the Llama-1B and Llama-3B models, we track this target loss and evaluate competing methods at the point when (and if) they reach it.
 As shown in Table~\ref{tab:1b3b-time-to-target-loss}, most baselines reach this loss only much later in training or fail to reach it at all within the allotted training budget, indicating substantially slower effective convergence.

 Peri-LN, selected as the strongest stability-oriented baseline, eventually approaches the target loss but requires notably more wall-clock time due to the additional normalization applied before and after each sublayer.
 RMSNorm and LNS converge more slowly and often do not reach the target loss during pretraining.
 DyT is excluded from this comparison.
-Although DyT achieves higher throughput in training time, it remains highly sensitive to hyperparameter choices and does not consistently reduce pretraining loss, making it unsuitable for a meaningful time-to-loss comparison.
+Although DyT achieves higher training throughput, it remains highly sensitive to hyperparameter choices and does not consistently reduce pretraining loss, making it unsuitable for a meaningful time-to-loss comparison.
 Overall, BHyT reaches the target loss significantly earlier than all baselines while maintaining competitive downstream accuracy, demonstrating that BHyT provides both stable and efficient optimization at scale.